true-covfefe/url-shortener/README.md

 * Initially, developed a post endpoint that accepted any url after the service's url, without the need for a post body such as: `http://localhost:8080/http://bbc.co.uk`.
 The service also worked fine this way but problem was that while writing unit tests, the `DispatcherServlet` was deleting one of the slahes in the entered url.
 So `http://bbc.co.uk` was becoming `http:/bbc.co.uk`.
-Working around this issue would mean throwing awy validation, so switched to using body instead.
+Working around this issue would mean throwing away validation, so switched to using body instead.
 * MD5 was used initially for hashing the url.
 UUID would also have worked fine but seeing the length of the returned hashes, switched to Murmur32 instead.